 Sometimes, despite your best efforts, it’s impossible to remain close with in-laws after divorce.
 Your former in-laws may feel pressured to choose sides—and in all likelihood, they’ll stick with blood relationships, no matter how much they empathize with your situation.
 If former in-laws fail to respond to your messages or outright reject your invites, wish them well and move on.

 No matter your relationship with your in-laws, you owe it to yourself to work with a trustworthy divorce attorney.
-You can count on the Brown Law Offices, P.A. for compassionate representation.
+You can count on the law firm of Barna, Guzy & Steffen, Ltd. for compassionate representation.
 Contact us today to schedule a case consultation.